 Submission deadlines for each written component are specified in the cohort timeline.
-Deadlines are set to ensure that registrars progress through the Training Program as smoothly as possible, assessment of written components is completed in a timely manner and reporting and feedback are managed in the appropriate timeframe.
+Deadlines are set to ensure that registrars progress through the Specialisation Training Program as smoothly as possible, assessment of written components is completed in a timely manner and reporting and feedback are managed in the appropriate timeframe.
 The Board of Censors expects registrars to meet the specified deadlines.
 If unexpected circumstances impact on the ability of the registrar to meet a deadline, after discussion and agreement from their facilitator, the registrar will be required to apply in writing to the Board of Censors, via the ACP Manager Specialisation & Fellowship Programs, for a variation to the deadline.

-Case Studies and case study checklists, completed oral case study mark sheets and self evaluations, and professional issues essays and marked mock exam assessment sheets and reflections should be uploaded to the appropriate tab in PebblePad, and emailed separately to the ACP Manager, Specialisation and Fellowship Programs.
-Please note: .jpg, .png and other single page /photo files will not be accepted.
+All written work, including final version of case studies and case study checklists, completed oral case study mark sheets and self evaluation, professional issues essay and marked mock exam assessment sheets and reflections should be uploaded to the appropriate tab in PebblePad, and emailed separately to the ACP Manager, Specialisation and Fellowship Programs. \\Please note: .jpg, .png and other single page /photo files will not be accepted.
 Documents must be in 'word' format for case studies and in .pdf format for all other submissions.